Church of Saint Sava: Construction

 On 12 May 1985, 100,000 people gathered in Belgrade to celebrate with the Serbian Patriarch and twenty bishops a liturgy inside the walls of Saint Sava.
 Still a part of a communist country, the event marked one of the historic turning points that symbolised the fall of communism in Europe.
 It was a turning point not only for the building of Saint Sava, but also for the demise of the political concept that lay behind the state atheism of communist Yugoslavia.
 The rising of the building also marked the return of religion to Yugoslavia.

-Resuming of work

-Architect Branko Pešić was selected as the new architect of the church.
-He revised the original plans in order to make better use of new materials and building techniques.
-Construction of the building began again on 12 August 1985.
+Architect Branko Pešić was selected as the new architect and he revised the original plans in order to make better use of new materials and building techniques.
+Construction resumed on 12 August 1985.
 The original design project proposed a structure composed of masonry and partly reinforced concrete.
-The state of the existing foundations was learned after detailed investigative work.
 The four central bell towers were founded on 532 "Simplex" piles, 6 m in depth.
 The massive perimeter walls are laid on strip foundation 4 m in depth.
-The quality of the various materials used, i.e. brick, concrete, reinforcement, marble, etc. had been established through investigative work.
+The various materials used, i.e. brick, concrete, reinforcement, marble, etc. were quality checked.
 Detailed survey of the existing structure, the as-built outlines were determined, and served as a starting point for further design and construction work.